Filing your 2020 taxes: what to remember

 Tyler DeHaan is a Registered Representative of Principal Funds Distributor, Inc.

 The subject matter in this communication is educational only and provided with the understanding that Principal® is not rendering legal, accounting, investment advice or tax advice.
-You should consult with appropriate counsel or other financial professionals on all matters pertaining to legal, tax, investment or accounting obligations and requirements.
+You should consult with appropriate counsel, financial professional or other advisors on all matters pertaining to legal, tax, investment or accounting obligations and requirements.

 The Retirement Wellness Planner information and Retirement Wellness Score are limited only to the inputs and other financial assumptions and is not intended to be a financial plan or investment advice from any company of the Principal Financial Group® or plan sponsor.
 This calculator only provides education which may be helpful in making personal financial decisions.
 Responsibility for those decisions is assumed by the participant, not the plan sponsor and not by any member of Principal®.
 Individual results will vary.
 Participants should regularly review their savings progress and post-retirement needs.